sjc274/cmpt353-UFC/README.md

 ## 2. Installation
 Please intall the requirement first: `pip install requirement.txt`
+- To analyze the feature importance: `python3 StatureDataAnalysis.py`
+- To analyze evolution of UFC fighters' statures: `python3 StatureEvolutionAnalysis.py`
 <a name="repro"></a>
 ## 3. Reproduction
 1) ### Data Cleaning